cujoai/nflua/doc/nflua.md

 Sends data from the LuaData object `buffer` using socket `data` to the Lua state with name `state` in NFLua kernel module.

-### `recv, totalrecv, state = data:receive(buffer, offset)`
+### `recv, state = data:receive(buffer, offset)`

-Receives a chunk of data in the LuaData object `buffer` starting at the given `offset` (integer).
+Receives a data message in the LuaData object `buffer` starting at the given `offset` (integer).
-There should be at least `nflua.fragsize` bytes available in `buffer` to receive a chunk of the message.
+There should be at least `nflua.datamaxsize` bytes available in `buffer` to receive a chunk of the message.
-Returns the number of bytes read, the total number of bytes in the stream, and the state that sent the message.
+Returns the number of bytes read and the state that sent the message.